1541IDE

 Additional ideas

-- programs that address the original 6522(s) directly cannot mess up the harddisk by accident anymore.
+• Programs that address the original 6522(s) directly cannot mess up the hard disk drive by accident anymore.

-Yet another idea is using only 8 bits of the IDE drive.
-OK, this means waisting half of the capacity of the drive but I have more then enough drives laying around doing nothing at all.
+Another idea is using only 8 bits of the IDE drive.
+OK, this means wasting half of the capacity of the drive but I have more then enough drives laying around doing nothing at all.
 And the half of a 3.4 GB drive is still equivalent to 10000 floppy sides!

 The Kernal